cjmalloy/smtp-hook/README.md

 Dev with Docker
 ==============
 Locally :
-- `go mod vendor`
-- `docker build -f Dockerfile.dev -t smtp2http-dev .`
-- `docker run -p 25:25 smtp2http-dev --timeout.read=50 --timeout.write=50 --webhook=http://some.hook/api`

-Or build it as it comes from the repo :
 - `docker build -t smtp2http .`
-- `docker run -p 25:25 smtp2http --timeout.read=50 --timeout.write=50 --webhook=http://some.hook/api`
+- `docker run -p 25:30025 smtp2http --timeout.read=50 --timeout.write=50 --webhook=http://some.hook/api`

-The `timeout` options are of course optional but make it easier to test in local with `telnet localhost 25` Here is a telnet example payload :
+The `timeout` options are of course optional but make it easier to test in local with `telnet localhost 30025` Here is a telnet example payload :
 ```
 HELO zeus
-# smtp answer

 MAIL FROM:<email@from.com>
-# smtp answer

 RCPT TO:<youremail@example.com>
-# smtp answer

 DATA
+Subject: Test message

-your mail content
+your mail content.
 .

 ```

 Docker (production)
 =====
-**Docker images arn't available online for now**
-**See "Dev with Docker" above**
-- `docker run -p 25:25 smtp2http --webhook=http://some.hook/api`
+- `docker run -e WEBHOOK="http://some.hook/api" -p 25:30025 ghcr.io/cjmalloy/smtp-hook:v1.0.0`

 Native usage
 =====